xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 1. Optimized Chunking & Compression
    - We explored different chunking and compression strategies to optimize the data loading performance.
 We found that using Zarr v3 with optimized chunking and compression significantly improved the data loading performance.
-2. GPU native data loading with Zarr V3 and kvikIO
+2. GPU native data loading with Zarr V3 and KvikIO
 3. Using `nvcomp` for decompression on GPUs
 4. NVIDIA DALI: We explored integrating NVIDIA's Data Loading Library (DALI) into Xarray to facilitate efficient data loading and preprocessing directly on the GPU.
 DALI provides highly optimized building blocks and an execution engine for data processing, accelerating deep learning applications.